cdl-geneseo/instructional-modes/docs/instructional-modes.md

 ### Evaluation of faculty instruction

-The appendix to the current [[Personnel Evaluation Form]{.underline}](https://wiki.geneseo.edu/download/attachments/109184288/PER%20form%20with%20Instructions%20and%20Appendix%20-%20Revised%20May%202019.docx?version=1&modificationDate=1600701950234&api=v2), which presents itself as "neither exhaustive nor exclusive," lists various "sources of information" relevant to the evaluation of a faculty member's teaching, together with criteria for evaluating "contributions to teaching."
+The appendix to the current [Personnel Evaluation Form](https://wiki.geneseo.edu/download/attachments/109184288/PER%20form%20with%20Instructions%20and%20Appendix%20-%20Revised%20May%202019.docx?version=1&modificationDate=1600701950234&api=v2), which presents itself as "neither exhaustive nor exclusive," lists various "sources of information" relevant to the evaluation of a faculty member's teaching, together with criteria for evaluating "contributions to teaching."
 Although enumerated with F2F teaching in mind, many of the sources and criteria apply equally well across all instructional modes.
 For example, under "Sources of Information":

 -   A portfolio of teaching materials, including course syllabi, course outlines, lecture outlines, class activities, homework assignments, representative exams, etc.